dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*

    MODE_CONV_THRESH
      Comma separated list of convolution threshold values used by mode for both forecast and observation fields.
-Has the same behavior as setting FCST_MODE_CONV_THRESH and OBS_MODE_CONV_THRESH to the same value.
+Has the same behavior as setting :term:`FCST_MODE_CONV_THRESH` and :term:`OBS_MODE_CONV_THRESH` to the same value.

      | *Used by:*  Mode
      | *Family:*  [config]